 Enforcement actions can complicate things and increase your debt because of interest and legal costs.
 It is always best to take active steps to liaise with your creditor to agree on repayment plans that you can afford.

-If your creditor has already commenced bankruptcy proceedings against you, you can find out what this process means by looking at our bankruptcy resources, which are available by clicking here.
+If your creditor has already commenced bankruptcy proceedings against you, you can find out what this process means by looking at our bankruptcy resources.